ibm-cloud-docs/app-configuration/ac-collections.md

 # Collections
 {: #ac-collections}

-Collections are a way to group feature flags.
+Collections are a way to group feature flags and properties.
 These collections can be consumed in your apps with the help of a collection ID and {{site.data.keyword.appconfig_short}} SDKs.
 Every feature will need to be in a collection, and it is often convenient to create your collection first.
 {:shortdesc}

-By default, **Collections** displays the list of collections in the current {{site.data.keyword.appconfig_short}} service instance along with **Name**, the **Tags** associated, and the date of creation of the collection.
+By default, **Collections** displays the list of collections in the current {{site.data.keyword.appconfig_short}} service instance along with **Name**, the **Tags** associated, the date of creation of the collection, and the collection **Content** (number of feature flags and number of properties).
 {: note}

 ## Create a collection